skupperproject/skupper-website/input/start/openshift.md

 ### Pass the connection token

+Download the token and register it with the other project.

     $ oc get secret  --export -o yaml west-secret > west-secret.yaml

 Change to the `east` Project and apply the token: